sseaman/skillVC/README.md

 ## Installation
 -----
-You can install SkilLVC in your project's `node_modules` folder, or you can install it globally.
+You can install SkillVC in your project's `node_modules` folder, or you can install it globally.

 To install the latest version available on NPM: